shawna-p/mysterious-messenger/docs/creating-characters.rst

     e.g. "Profile Pics/main_profile_emma.webp"

-If the character will appear in phone calls and/or story mode sections, you should define the following fields:
+If the character will appear in story mode sections, you should define the following fields:

 `window_color`
     A string containing the colour code that will be used for the dialogue window of this character during Story Mode.
 Replaces the need for the ``window_background`` property.
 If not provided, defaults to a grey colour.